P10H08575 placed in Waste Transfer Station break room

 Projects at this location

-The University of Illinois at Urbana-Champaign (UIUC) now recycles expanded polystyrene (EPS), more commonly known by its brand name Styrofoam.
-By recycling this bulky material, we can reduce the volume of waste sent from campus to landfills and avoid the harmful environmental impacts of that practice.
+Dart Container at 1505 E. Main St., Urbana, accepts expanded polystyrene (EPS), more commonly known by its brand name Styrofoam, for recycling.
+Departments are encouraged to take EPS there to recycle this bulky material.
+By doing so, we can reduce the volume of waste sent from campus to landfills and avoid the harmful environmental impacts of that practice.
+There is no charge to drop off EPS at Dart for recycling.

 The 2015 iCAP, chapter 10, objective 1 is, "Offer an undergraduate minor in sustainability, starting with about 20 students in FY16, that will provide in-depth learning about the three dimensions of sustainability and enable students to make connections between the different disciplines to solve problems related to sustainability."